 On this day in 1888, Benjamin Harrison defeats Grover Cleveland for the presidency, despite losing the national popular vote.
-Cleveland had won 5.5 million votes nationwide!
+Cleveland had won 5.5 million votes nationwide.
 By contrast, Harrison had only 5.4 million.

 Wait.
 But Harrison won anyway!?
-Yes, he did!
+Yes, he did.
 The national popular vote tally has no legal significance under our Electoral College system.
 Instead, Harrison won the White House because he’d won 233 electoral votes to Cleveland’s 168.

 For instance, Congress had approved many pension requests by Union veterans, even when those requests were weak or fraudulent.
-But Cleveland kept vetoing them!
+But Cleveland kept vetoing them.
 Another controversy was stirred when Cleveland endorsed a proposal to return some Confederate flags to their home states in the South.
 Finally, tariff reform proved to be a difficult issue.
 Voters never seemed to quite understand what Cleveland was doing.
 They thought he was supporting the South over the North.

 Unfortunately, Cleveland’s campaign was unenergetic and lackluster, and it failed to effectively argue for any of these positions.

-Whatever Cleveland’s campaign lacked, Harrison’s made up in spades.
+Whatever Cleveland’s campaign lacked, Harrison’s made up for in spades.
 Harrison gave more than 80 speeches to nearly 300,000 people in 16 weeks—quite an unusual feat in the late 1800s.
 Moreover, his campaign worked to build his image as an everyday American, even going so far as to solicit a biography, Life of Ben Harrison by the Author of Ben Hur.
 These tactics worked well among a populace that was still enamored of the concept of the “log cabin.”
 Harrison’s supporters often gloated that, even if Harrison wasn’t born in a log cabin, at least he was educated in a log schoolhouse.

 It’s exactly the kind of result that the Founders hoped to avoid.